We seek to raise money for conservation projects that benefit Colorado birds and to respond to conservation threats and issues in the state.

 The Colorado Birding Challenge (COBC) was created to provide an annual flow of funds to support specific bird conservation projects.
 Funds raised in this year’s COBC will:

 - restore degraded grasslands in northern Mexico to help provide suitable habitat for wintering Colorado grassland birds whose populations are declining due to decreasing habitat

 - build at least one radio telemetry (MOTUS) tower to help track the migratory routes, breeding sites, and wintering locations of threatened grassland bird species.
 This information will help focus conservation efforts.

-Another project supports grassland conservation, habitat improvement and restoration efforts within BCR’s Sustainable Grazing Network (SGN) in northern Mexico, which spans over 500,000 acres in three states and supports hundreds of thousands of Colorado grassland birds in winter.
-Our partner, Bird Conservancy of the Rockies, works with SGN landowners to enroll their ranches in a 15-year conservation and management agreement while providing cost-share and technical assistance in developing and implementing an integrated range and wildlife management program for their property.
+The grassland habitat restorations from COBC donations will take place within the Sustainable Grazing Network (SGN) in northern Mexico, which spans over 500,000 acres in three states and supports hundreds of thousands of threatened Colorado grassland birds in winter.
+Our partner, Bird Conservancy of the Rockies, works with SGN landowners to enroll their ranches in a 15-year conservation and management agreement, while providing cost-share and technical assistance in developing and implementing an integrated range and wildlife management program for their property.
 The SGN aims to engage landowners as partners in grassland bird conservation through restoration of degraded lands and implementation of bird-friendly practices, while also making their ranches more ecologically and economically productive and resilient in the face of climate and land-use change.
 The photos below, from the state of Chihuahua, illustrate grassland habitat restoration with an image from 2018 and a photo of the same field in 2019, after newly-seeded grasses and forbs have emerged (figure 1).
 These efforts restore suitable habitat for threatened grassland birds that historically have migrated to this area for the winter.